My dog is losing weight and I don't understand why?

-What causes my dog to lose weight?
+What has caused my dog to lose weight?

 Weight loss is the result of insufficient caloric intake relative to the body's requirement.
 This may be caused by:

-- High energy demand associated with excessive physical activity or prolonged exposure to a cold environment
+- high energy demand associated with excessive physical activity or prolonged exposure to a cold environment.

-- Excessive loss of nutrients or fluid from vomiting, diarrhea, or excessive urination
+- excessive loss of nutrients or fluid from vomiting, diarrhea, or excessive urination.

 What other signs should I look for?